jessamynsmith/Alexa/Echo-Call-Lost-Phone/README.md

    to populate the inline code editor with code that implements a simple Alexa skill.
 0. In the Lambda function code section, select <strong>Upload a .ZIP file</strong>.
 0. Click the gray <strong>Upload</strong> button.
-1. Navigate to the folder containing the zip file.
+1. Navigate to the folder containing the zip file (Archive.zip).
-2. Double click on the Archive.zip file to select it for upload.
+2. Click to select the .zip file for upload.
+3. Click the <strong>Open</strong> button.

 1. For <strong>Handler</strong>, leave the default <strong>index.handler</strong>.
 0. For <strong>Role</strong>, click on the list.
 If one is listed under <strong>Use existing role</strong>,